speveril/cozy/readme.md

     - Check if `.engine/src` exists and do not do core watch or compiles if it doesn't
     - config.json should be able to define an expected version, Cozy should be smart enough to do the right thing
         - I think this means "shipping" compiled .js blobs of previous versions along with the engine, and having the player select the right one
-        - This is irrelevant for exported games; they'll be packaged with the version they were used to create it
+        - This is irrelevant for games once exported; they'll be packaged with the version they were used to create it
 - Testing
     - Don't ship without tests on engine core; lets me keep track of breaking changes, etc.
 - **=== RELEASE 1.0 - READY FOR PRIMETIME ===**